ncatlab/nlab-content/pages/1581.md

 we must have $a_1 = 0$ -- else we can multiply by $1/a_1$ and express $v$ as a linear combination of the $w_i$, contradicting $\neg(v \in W)$ -- and then the remaining $a_i$ are 0 since the $w_i$ are linearly independent).
 The span of $S_W \cup \{v\}$ now strictly contains $W$ and has $S_W \cup \{v\}$ as basis; this contradicts the maximality of $(W, S_W)$.
 We therefore conclude that $W = V$, and $S_W$ is a basis for $V$.

-Anybody know how to prove the converse: that the axiom of choice follows from the basis theorem?
+I'll write out a proof of the converse, that the axiom of choice follows from the basis theorem, as soon as I've digested it -- Todd.